Hippophae: Products

 Sea buckthorn berries are edible and nutritious, though astringent, sour, and oily unless bletted (frosted to reduce the astringency) and/or mixed as a drink with sweeter substances such as apple or grape juice.
 Additionally, malolactic fermentation of sea buckthorn juice reduces sourness, enhancing its sensory properties.
 The mechanism behind this change is transformation of malic acid into lactic acid in microbial metabolism.

 When the berries are pressed, the resulting sea buckthorn juice separates into three layers: on top is a thick, orange cream; in the middle, a layer containing sea buckthorn's characteristic high content of saturated and polyunsaturated fats; and the bottom layer is sediment and juice.
 The upper two layers contain fat sources applicable for cosmetic purposes and can be processed for skin creams and liniments, whereas the bottom layer can be used for edible products such as syrup.

 Besides juice, sea buckthorn fruit can be used to make pies, jams, lotions, teas, fruit wines, and liquors.
-The juice or pulp has other potential applications in foods, beverages, or cosmetics products such as shower gel.
+The juice or pulp has other potential applications in foods, beverages or cosmetics products such as shower gel.
 Fruit drinks were among the earliest sea buckthorn products developed in China.
 Sea buckthorn-based juice is common in Germany and Scandinavian countries.
 It provides a beverage rich in vitamin C and carotenoids.
 Sea buckthorn berries are also used to produce rich orange-coloured ice-cream, with a melon-type taste and hints of citrus.

 For its troops confronting low winter temperatures (see Siachen), India's Defence Research and Development Organisation established a factory in Leh to manufacture a multivitamin herbal beverage based on sea buckthorn juice.

 The seed and pulp oils have nutritional properties that vary under different processing methods.
 Sea buckthorn oils are used as a source for ingredients in several commercially available cosmetic products and nutritional supplements.

 Landscape uses

 Sea buckthorn may be used as a landscaping shrub with an aggressive basal shoot system used for barrier hedges and windbreaks, and to stabilize riverbanks and steep slopes.
 They have value in northern climates for their landscape qualities, as the colorful berry clusters are retained through winter.
 Branches may be used by florists for designing ornaments.

 In northwestern China, sea buckthorn shrubs have been planted on the bottoms of dry riverbeds to increase water retention of the soil, thus decreasing sediment loss.
-Because of increased moisture conservation of the soil and nitrogen-fixing capabilities of sea buckthorn, vegetation levels have increased in areas where sea buckthorn have been planted.
+Due to increased moisture conservation of the soil and nitrogen-fixing capabilities of sea buckthorn, vegetation levels have increased in areas where sea buckthorn have been planted.
 Sea buckthorn was once distributed free of charge to Canadian prairie farmers by PFRA to be used in shelterbelts.